william-tran/markdown-cv/index.md

 ## Bio

-William Tran has been helping startups and enterprises harness the power of the Spring Framework for a decade.
+William Tran has been helping startups and enterprises harness the power of the Spring Framework for over a decade.
 Currently driving the transportation transformation with [Autonomic](http://autonomic.ai/), he was previously building products for [Pivotal Cloud Foundry](https://pivotal.io/platform) and made contributions to the [Spring Framework](https://spring.io/) and [Netflix OSS](http://netflix.github.io/).

 ### Specialized in